Message From Pastor Watson

 Don’t forget to Livestream with your Church Family on Sundays!

-Please take note of the additional immediate steps we are taking:
+Please take note of these additional immediate precautionary steps:

-- If you have an emergency or death in your family, please call the church’s main number 202-238-5000, leave a message, and your call will be promptly returned.
-The church’s phone lines will be monitored during this time.
+If you have an emergency or death in your family, please call the church’s main number (202) 238-5000, leave a message, and your call will be promptly returned.
+The church’s phone lines are being closely monitored during this time.

-- Need food from our Food Pantry?
-You can call the Church Office or email Rev. Brenda Girton-Mitchell at email@example.com.
+Need food from our Food Pantry?
+Please call the Church Office or email Rev. Brenda Girton-Mitchell at email@example.com.

-- Signed up for REALM!
-If you do not have an account already, please email firstname.lastname@example.org with your Full Name, Date of Birth, Email Address, Physical Home Address, and Envelope/Member Number to request your account so you can stay connected with your Church Family!
+- Set up your REALM account!
+If you do not have an account already, please email firstname.lastname@example.org and include your Full Name, Email Address, Physical Home Address, and Envelope/Member Number to request your account so you can stay connected with your Church Family!

-- Subscribed to Our Daily Bread E-newsletter at metropolitanbaptist.org.
+- Subscribe to Our Daily Bread E-newsletter at metropolitanbaptist.org.
 Click news, then subscribe.

-- Like and Follow us on Social Media.
-FB (@MetropolitanBaptistChurch); Instagram (@metropolitanb_baptist); Twitter (@metropolitanbap)!
+- Like and Follow us on Social Media: FB (@MetropolitanBaptistChurch); Instagram (@metropolitan_baptist); Twitter (@metropolitanbap)!

 How can you stay well?
-We encourage you to continue to take the following precautionary steps below:
+We encourage you to continue to take the following precautionary steps:

 - Wash your hands frequently, for at least 20 seconds, with soap and water, or use an alcohol-based hand sanitizer.

-- Cover your mouth and nose while coughing or sneezing into your elbow or use a tissue and throw it away; do not cough or sneeze into your elbow.
+- Cover your mouth and nose while coughing or sneezing into your elbow or use a tissue and throw it away; do not cough or sneeze into your hands.

 - Try NOT to touch your eyes, nose, or mouth with unwashed hands.